 A thumbnail image is created by default when you add the item to the site.
 It appears in galleries, search results, contents, and the item page.
 You can create and load a different image if the default image does not convey the information you want.

 You can drag an image or browse to a file.
 For best results, add an image that is 600 pixels wide by 400 pixels high or larger with an aspect ratio of 1.5:1 in a web file format such as PNG, JPEG, or GIF.
 Pan and zoom to what you want to appear in your thumbnail.
 Depending on the size and resolution of your image file and how far you zoom in to customize the thumbnail, the image may be resampled and scaled when it's saved.
 If you add an image in GIF or JPEG format, it will be converted to PNG when it's saved.

 This section provides information about how the item can be used and by whom.
 For example, you might have a use constraint for a map layer that requires others to display copyright information on any screen capture that includes the layer.

-If an organization has enabled metadata, a Metadata button appears on the Overview tab of their item pages for item owners.
-Item owners use the button to access a built-in editor and include additional standards-based metadata.
-When an item includes this additional metadata, anyone with access to the item also sees a Metadata button and can use it to view the metadata in the metadata style configured by the organization.
+If your portal administrator has enabled metadata, a Metadata button appears on the Overview tab of the item pages.
+Initially, only the item owner and the administrator can see the button.
+Once the owner or administrator uses the Metadata button to access a built-in editor and include additional standards-based metadata, anyone with access to the item also sees the Metadata button and can use it to view the metadata in the metadata style configured for the portal.

-If you are an administrator of your organization or you have the correct privileges, you can change the owner of an item in your organization.
+If you are a portal administrator or you have the correct privileges, you can change the owner of an item in your portal.